Left Arrow

 2. Low user satisfaction / low engagement

-3. High drop off rate / low user retention / high churn rate
+3. High drop-off rate / low user retention / high churn rate

 Related to poor conversions, a high drop-off rate is when people come in to check out your app and then don’t sign up, or sign up for a bit and then stop using it after a while.
 Retention is about how long/regularly you keep them coming back to use your product.
 And churn rate is how many people eventually cancel their subscription.
 Naturally, you want people to come in, use the app, subscribe and keep using it for years and years.
 If not, you have a problem.
+Learn to reduce churn by using segmentation tools to identify and retain your high-value customers.

 4. Poor onboarding experience